xslook/fakeps/README.md

-# Foolany
+# Fakeps
-Foolany is a simple program to simulate some named processes.
+Fakeps is a simple program to simulate some named processes.

 While some companies use **Ciso Anyconnect** as VPN service, they may want you install some softwares to make sure everything ***is safe***.
 But on your personal computer, it's annoying